Chibraax/Ransomware--SeriousBuf00n/README.md

 	+> Clean itself, the ransomware delete all files after the decryption +> Tell the user how to buy moneros
 	+> Works on Windows 10 and Windows 11

-< How SeriousBuffoon works ? >

-[-] The "const.py" file:

-This file contains ALL constant useful for the ransomware.

-Server IP, images/ico path, path to hit... everything is there.
-So you can customisable easily the behaving of SeriousBuffoon.

-SeriousBuffoon is divided by 5 classes :
-	+> Begin
-	+> Persistence
-	+> RansomWare
-	+> GUI
-	+> Clean

-[-] Begin:

-Set up all the requierements for the good execution of SeriousBuffoon.

-	1) Create the directorie where will be stored our files (C:\Users\the_user\AppData\test)
-	2) Scrap the value of the Monero from 'https://www.coingecko.com/' and save it into a file
-	3) Get the path of the wallpapper and save it into a file
-	4) Generate and store the Identification Key

-[-] Persistence:

-	Allow SeriousBuffoon to launch at every start up.

-	1) Create a register key into Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run named 'main'

-[-] RansomWare:

-		The librairie used for encryption is "cryptography" (https://cryptography.io/en/latest/).
-		This ransomware was test on a 35go file and the encryption/decryption was successfully.

-	+> Start to enumerates all file to encrypt (the DIR_TO_HIT const) define where the ransomware should encrypt +> Divise files into 2 list.
-One for files < 80MB and the other one for files > 80MB.
-	+> Generate a decryption key for the free file different from the main decryption key +> Start decrypt files < 80MB
-	+> Then files > 80MB
-	+> For files > 80MB, the files is chunked into 6MB
-	+> The multi threading features allow the ransomware to create the same numbers of threads that amount of cpu cores.

-[-] GUI :

-	The GUI make this ransomware unique and inform the user of different things.

-	+> GUI is made with Tkinter
-	+> Countdown of 3 days start at the first launch of the ransomware +> There is 3 tab:
-		+> How Buy Moneros ?
-Help the user to buy moneros
-		+> Decrypt One file for free.
-Allow the user to decrypt one file for free +> Decrypt your files.
-Ask the decryption key to decrypt all files on the system +> Features to copy on the clipboard the monero address and the identification key +> Change the wallpapper by a creapy buffoon
-	+> Write a README.txt on the desktop, inform the user to follow every instructions for get the decryption key

-[-] Clean :

-	Cleanup the actions of the ransomware.

-	+> Delete the ransomware folder
-	+> Put back the old wallpapper
-	+> Delete the register key
-	+> Kill all ransomware process

-!!!
-Be careful if you change variable name, it will probably cause some errors !!!
-!!!
-Do not moove or rename files !!!

-I do not guarantee you the .exe will bypass any antivirus or Windows Defender, it's up to you to make some AV evasion.

-Get confortable with the ransomware before use it, play with it, read the code etc...
-When you "play" with the ransomware set "debug=True" and "console=True" in the build.spec, to make easier the debugging.

 < How to use SeriousBuffoon as .exe >